Community Colleges and Climate Futures Webinar Series

 Community Colleges and Climate Futures, a national webinar series, explores the role of higher education in addressing the climate crisis, with a special focus on community, technical, and tribal colleges.

-Community Colleges and Climate Futures is sponsored by the the Center for Climate Futures and three co-sponsoring organizations: Community College Research Center, CUNY Climate Consortium, and The Red House.
+Community Colleges and Climate Futures is sponsored by the Center for Climate Futures and three co-sponsoring organizations: Community College Research Center, CUNY Climate Consortium, and The Red House.
 The series is moderated by Bret Eynon, retired Associate Provost of LaGuardia Community College and Senior Fellow for Climate Leadership at Georgetown University.

 A Series That Explores…

-How students prepare to contribute meaningfully to sustainable local economies?
+How do students prepare to contribute meaningfully to sustainable local economies?
 How can faculty transform classrooms and climate learning?

 What role can colleges play in workforce development and strengthening business partnerships to foster climate adaptation?